Skip to content

 Some people skip the avalanche-vs-snowball debate entirely by consolidating everything into a single loan with a lower rate.
 This can work if:

-• You qualify for a personal loan at a significantly lower rate than your current debts.
+• You qualify for a personal loan at a significantly lower rate than your current debts

-• You get a 0% APR balance transfer card and can pay it off within the promotional period.
+• You get a 0% APR balance transfer card and can pay it off within the promotional period

-• You genuinely will not run up the old credit cards again once they are paid off.
+• You genuinely will not run up the old credit cards again once they are paid off

 Consolidation is a tool, not a strategy.
 You still need a plan to pay off the consolidated balance aggressively.
+Read our credit card payoff guide for the full consolidation strategy.

+If you are analytical and disciplined, use the avalanche.
+You will save the most money.
+If you need motivation and quick wins, use the snowball.
+You will stay the course.
 If you are not sure, start with the snowball.
 The psychological momentum is worth more than a few hundred dollars in extra interest for most people.
-You can always switch to the avalanche once you have built the habit.

 Leave a Reply